USEPA/USEEIO_API/doc/data_format.md

 The columns of these files are specified in the respective sections below.

-## Common Meta-Data for All Models
+## Common metadata for All Models

 ### models.csv
-The file `models.csv` which is located in the root folder of the data directory contains the meta-data of the available IO models and should have the following
+The file `models.csv` which is located in the root folder of the data directory contains the metadata of the available IO models and should have the following
 columns:

 ```